 4iiii Innovations

-Crank arms don’t work either.
-MTB crank arms have more offset or bend in them in order to clear a wider tire and chainstay.
-So if you used a MTB arm on a road bike, you left pedal would be further from center.
-If you tried to use a road arm on a MTB bike, your left pedal would be closer to center, and might very well come in contact with the chainstay as you pedal.
-So if you want both your road bike and MTB to be power equipped, you’re either looking at the PowerPod, or two different power meters.
+The trickiest situation to solve is moving a power meter between a road and mountain bike.
+Crank arms won’t work because road and MTB cranks use different offsets (MTB cranks have wider or larger offsets).
+For example, if you used an MTB power meter crank arm on a road bike, you left pedal would be further from center.
+If you tried to use a road arm on an MTB bike, your left pedal would be closer to center, and might very well come in contact with the chainstay as you pedal.
+However, let’s discuss your pedal options.